raynaluzier/vsphere-go-sdk/docs/common.md

 ## TrimQuotes
 This function removes the inherent quotes from the string and returns the result.
-This required when passing the vCenter `vmware-api-session-id` token in subsequent vSphere API calls otherwise the call will fail.
+This is required when passing the vCenter `vmware-api-session-id` token in subsequent vSphere API calls otherwise the call will fail.

 #### Inputs
 | Name | Description                                 | Type    | Required |